Kodlak15/dotfiles/README.md

-This repository contains some of my preferred software configurations on Linux.
+This repository contains configurations that I have used for my various system setups.